-(Can be eletronically filled out and printed or printed and filled out by hand, then sign and return to the District for Board approval.)
+(Fill-in electronically and print OR print and fill-in by hand.
+Sign and return original to the District for Board approval.)

 Blair County Conservation District has developed an informative video

 “On the Farm, In the Barn, By the Stream :

 An Overview of Chapter 102 & 91 for Pennsylvania Farmers”

 The Conservation District mailing address is 2401 Pleasant Valley Road, York, PA 17402